The Impact of Visual Content on Marketing Performance

 F. User-generated content

-UGC means the content was created by the customers and shared on social media platforms.
+UGC, or user-generated content, means customers created the content and shared it on social media platforms.
 It is like influencer marketing and product review rolled into one.

-When customers see the UGC content, they get an insight into what it’s like to use your product.
+Customers who see the UGC content get an insight into what it’s like to use your product.
 Plus, since influencers mostly create UGC content, they have the leverage to encourage followers to try the products out.

-Many UGC content are made using Instagram reels or TikTok.
-You can go ahead and create some YouTube shorts too to share the snippets of people’s testimonials about your brand.
+Many UGC pieces are created using Instagram reels or TikTok.
+You can also create some YouTube shorts to share snippets of people’s testimonials about your brand or include a Facebook feed on your website to showcase real-time user engagement.

 When products or services are endorsed by customers, trust and authenticity increases.